sofathitesh/doconce/trunk/docs/demos/manual/manual.rst

 Finally, we must test the citation command and bibliography by citing a book [Python:Primer:09]_, a paper [Osnes:98]_, and both of them simultaneously [Python:Primer:09]_ [Osnes:98]_.

+**hpl**: comments, citations, and references in the latex style is a special feature of doconce :-)

 Tables